Related Reading

 Here's what else you can do:

 • Be ready for hair loss.
 This often starts a few weeks after chemo begins.
-You can lose hair anywhere, including pubic hair, eyebrows, and even eyelashes.
+You can lose hair anywhere.
+This can include the hair on your head and your facial hair, pubic hair, eyebrows, and even eyelashes.
 You may want to cut your hair short or buy hats or wigs ahead of time.

 • Try to exercise.
 Exercise keeps you strong and keeps your heart and lungs active.
 It helps you feel less tired and helps you eat and sleep better.
 Walking and yoga are good types of exercise.

 • Keep your skin moisturized.
 Chemo can make your skin dry.
-Use moisturizing soap.
-Apply lotion several times a day to help ease dry skin.
+Use mild, moisturizing soap.
+Apply fragrance and alcohol-free lotion several times a day to help ease dry skin.
 Wash with cool or warm water, not hot water.
 Hot water dries your skin.

 • Know what changes to expect with chemo.
 Some medicines can cause your skin to change color and peel.
 This most often happens on the hands and feet.
 Your nails may turn yellow or become brittle.
 They may fall off.